Spagettileg/student-dash/README.md

 •	Exam score data was verified

+•	Defensive programming using SpyOn() to see if getFocused method gets called.
+The Spyon() was used as the method() already exists on the object

+•	All tests passed in Jasmine

 #### 2. Manual Testing

-Testing for this project was completed on Chrome, Edge, Firefox, Safari, Opera & Internet Explorer browsers.
+Testing for this project was completed on Chrome, Edge, Firefox, Safari & Opera browsers.
 Responsiveness and correct displaying of all elements has been tested on a number of device and resolutions.
 All display without issue.